aragon/aragon-court/docs/4-entry-points/3-dispute-manager.md

 - **State transitions:**
     - Search up to the maximum batch size of jurors in the `JurorRegistry` using the draft term's randomness seed for entropy, which will lock a certain amount of ANJ tokens to each of the drafted jurors based on the penalty permille of the Court.
 The maximum number of jurors to be drafted will depend on the maximum number allowed per batch set in the Court and the corresponding number of jurors for the dispute.
 Additionally, the `JurorsRegistry` could return fewer jurors than the requested number.
 To have a better understanding of how the sortition works go to **section X**.
     - Update the dispute object with the resultant jurors from the draft.
 If all the jurors of the dispute have been drafted, transition the dispute to the adjudication phase.
-    - Reward the caller with draft fees for each juror drafted, using the configuration at the draft term of the dispute's first round.
+    - Reward the caller with draft fees for each juror drafted, using the configuration at the term when the dispute was created.

-### 4.3.4.
+### 4.3.5.
 Create appeal

 - **Actor:** External entity not in favor of the ruling decided by the drafted jurors during the adjudication phase
 - **Inputs:**
-    - **Dispute ID:** dispute identification number
+    - **Dispute ID:** Dispute identification number
-    - **Round ID:** adjudication round identification number
+    - **Round ID:** Adjudication round identification number
     - **Ruling:** Ruling number proposed by the appealer
 - **Authentication:** Open.
 Implicitly, only accounts that have open an ERC20 allowance with an amount of at least the required appeal collateral to the `DisputeManager` module can call this function
 - **Pre-flight checks:**